-Course overviewComputing and Information Technology City of Bristol College
+Course overviewComputing and Information Technology FdA City of Bristol College

-The Foundation Degree is studied full-time over two years however, students also have the option to complete their studies flexibly over three years part-time.
+The Foundation Degree is studied full-time over two years.
+However, you also have the option to complete your studies over three years part-time.

 Institution name: BCBC